bytebase/bytebase.com/content/docs/administration/back-up-data.md

 Bytebase manages its own data under the [--data](/docs/reference/command-line#--data-directory) directory.
 The data includes:

 - Metadata when [--pg](/docs/reference/command-line#--pg-string) is not specified.
-- Database backups when [cloud backup flags](/docs/reference/command-line#--backup-bucket-bucket) is not specified.

 <HintBlock type="info">